This post may contain referral/affiliate links. Please read my disclosure for more info.

 I followed the pattern in the batik for the quilting on the borders.
 The pillow is about 15 inches and has a zipper in the back.
 I might have to make another pillow using the same yellow fabric that I used in my quilt.
 It will be fun experimenting.

 I had to pull out my Blue Sapphire quilt so I could get a photo on the deck.
-This pattern is available here.
+This pattern is available in my shop.

 Here is a closeup of the printed fabric, it looks good doesn’t it!
 I have a feeling I’m going to be buying a lot more ink for my printer.